Mandalas of Hope

 Can my school or non-profit organization take part?
 Yes.
 Packages are available for schools and non-profits which includes permission to make copies of many patterns used within the Mandalas of Hope program.
 Visit this page and look for the Inspiring Patterns program.
 After your group gains confidence with these materials, they will then need to dot the same patterns on the small scale using our set of 8 dotting tools.
 Each person in your group who wishes to participate as a Mandalas of Hope dotter must complete the form and submit a photo at the bottom of this page.
 Your organization, however, can be responsible for purchasing supplies and shipping painted mandalas back to Otauna.

 How much will it cost me for each Mandala of Hope I paint?
 The costs to you include the dotting disc and envelope ($4 Canadian) and shipping back to Otauna.
 Shipping expenses vary country to country and depends on the level of shipping service you select.
 Some examples of expected cost are under $2 within Canada to ship one dotted disc and about $6 to ship via air from the United Kingdom.
+To save on overall shipping costs, you may ship a number of painted mandalas to Otauna at once if you wish.

 Will all of the dotted mandalas I send to Otauna be used as Mandalas of Hope?
 Yes.